-Taken in a student's final semester of study, the LIBA/English Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
+Taken in a student's final semester of study, the Liberal Arts Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
 Students develop and personalize an individual research topic/project based on an area of interest.
-The individualized project will require students to demonstrate proficiency in research, critical thinking and communication as well as an awareness of global perspectives.
+The individualized project will require students to demonstrate proficiency in research, critical thinking and communication, as well as an awareness of global perspectives.
 Students will be expected to consult with faculty in their area of interest in an advisory capacity.
-Prerequisites: Completion of a minimum of 48 credits including ENGL110, ENGL213, ENGL214, ENGL207, two ENGL electives chosen from: (ENGL200, ENGL201, ENGL202, ENGL203, ENGL205, ENGL208, ENGL225) with a grade of "C" or better.
+Prerequisite: Completion of a minimum of 48 credits including ENGL110M or equivalent with a grade of "C" or better.